 They get a really small monthly pension, so they have to produce anything and everything they can, either to eat themselves or to share with their neighbors.
 It is an old, harsh, and uncomfortable way of life.
 However, it’s also a quiet and uncomplicated one, too.
 Those of us hurrying from one task to another, always with an eye on the clock, struggling with the bills, look towards this kind of calmer lifestyle for our early retirement.

-Many of the people I know are definitely looking for the peace and tranquility that comes with rural living, although they’re not looking to spend generations farming the land.
+Many people I know are looking for the peace and tranquility that comes with rural living, although they’re not looking to spend generations farming the land.
 The opportunity to settle in some of the little villages located just 30 or 40 minutes away from the coast has never been greater.

-You may have a comfortable four by four, while your neighbor has a horse and a cart.
+You may have a comfortable four-by-four, while your neighbor has a horse and a cart.
 And you may have a nice pool, while your neighbor has an old tin bath.
 And while your pension can buy a whole year’s grocery supplies in one month, your neighbors won’t mind.
 They’ll always share with you what they have, look out for you, and they will greet you with a smile and a handshake.

 So is traveling to Bulgaria the same as visiting Spain 30 years ago?
 Well, in my view: yes.
 However, Bulgaria is changing quicker, learning faster, and has a certain honesty about it that Spain seems to have lost along the way.
 Try traveling to Bulgaria to see for yourself: this amazing country has lots to offer to everyone!

 Suzanne Jones is a solo female traveler from the UK.
 Working as a digital nomad, her goal is to explore as many places in the world as she can.
 When exploring a new place, she enjoys learning about its history, getting to know the locals, and trying the traditional cuisine.